 For many years, the Arizona Family Health Partnership (AFHP) served as the sole grantee for Arizona’s Title X funds.
 As the Title X administrator, AFHP oversaw a diverse network of subgrantees, including public health departments, federally qualified health centers and Planned Parenthood Arizona.
 The latter received almost half of the state’s Title X funds.

 The Arizona Title X network changed significantly in 2019 as a result of state and national program shifts.
-In 2017, the Arizona Department of Health Services (AZ DHS) was awarded 25% of the state’s Title X funding in 2019, leaving the rest of the network with 75% of its previous funds.
+In 2017, the Arizona Department of Health Services (AZ DHS) applied for Title X funding and was subsequently awarded 25% of the state’s Title X funding in 2019, leaving the rest of the network with 75% of its previous funds.
 In the seven-month period during which it received funding, AZ DHS did not provide any services with that money.
 The network was further disrupted in August 2019, when Planned Parenthood affiliates across the country, including Planned Parenthood Arizona, left the Title X network because of the domestic gag rule regulations.
 Planned Parenthood Arizona continued to offer family planning services via other funding streams.

 AFHP is currently Arizona’s sole Title X grantee.
 After the domestic gag rule was implemented and Planned Parenthood Arizona left the program, AFHP reallocated some Title X funding to clinics in the Navajo Nation, clinics in underserved counties and a project to prevent reproductive coercion for people with disabilities.